Published by Carl Hedinger. Last Updated on November 6, 2023.

 After Cashiers, you’ll cross over into Macon County.
 More waterfalls await, book-ended by the wonderful small towns of Highlands and Franklin.

 Along with some gorgeous waterfalls that include Dry Falls and Bridal Veil Falls, you’ll pass through the Cullasaja Gorge.
-This section is full of winding curves and quick pull-offs, so use extra caution when driving.
+This section contains winding curves and quick pull-offs, so use extra caution when driving.

 Read More: 4 National Forests in NC (Things to Do + Why We Love Them!)